This graph is adapted from IHS – they serve 80% of the Fortune 500 companies.

-In order to qualify in the middle-income group, you need a household disposable income of at least USD20k - that's about RM88,000 yearly or RM7,330 a month after income tax and EPF.
-So you need to earn about RM10,500 gross to be at the lowest end of mid-income class.
-This simply means most families will need dual income to be in mid-class.
-(This is getting scary, can I aim for RM7,330 pay?)
+In order to qualify in the middle-income group, you need a household disposable income of at least USD20k – that’s about RM88,000 yearly or RM7,330 a month.
+So you need to earn above RM7,000 net to be at the lowest end of mid-income class.
+Looking at our average income report, most families will need dual income to reach mid-class.

 Is RM7,330 too high?

 This is indeed a far cry from the recorded national average wage, but the figure is as real and honest as it could be.
 Think about it, this is how much it cost to live in the middle-class by the global standard.
 To be middle class, you should find fresh crunchy apples affordable.
 And apples are relatively expensive here.

 For a family of 4 living in Klang Valley:

 Two below 100k cars on 9 years loan – RM1,500

 Food at RM700 per person – RM2,800